Skip to content

 The answer to this can be “yes” and “no.” Every non-fungible token is unique and acts as a digital collectable whose ownership is stored on the blockchain network.
 One way of looking at them is that anyone can own a copy of the Mona Lisa painting, but the real value lies in the 1503 Da Vinci painting of the Mona Lisa.

 Therefore, anyone can access and use digital art.
-But the actual value of such art lies with an individual (or group of individuals) whose claim of ownership has been stored on an Ethereum blockchain network.
+However, the actual value of such art lies with an individual (or group of individuals) whose claim of ownership has been stored on an Ethereum blockchain network.

 How did it begin for NFTs?